 4. Sleep

 Sleep is a beautiful thing, and it’s really the foundation to any healthy lifestyle.
-Sleeping helps cement memories and learningso a lack of it can be really difficult on your brain.
+Sleeping helps cement memories and learning, so a lack of it can be really difficult on your brain.
 Think about it like working out - after you’ve exercised your body, it needs rest and time to recover to rebuild and reinforce the muscles you’ve worked during your exercise.

 The brain is no different.
 All the experiences and learning you’ve done during the day are like a workout for your brain, and it needs time to organize and adhere them into your memory (as well as clear out the clutter).
 Sleep is when your brain does that work.
 If you don’t get enough sleep or it gets disrupted, your brain doesn’t get that recovery and reinforcement time, which starts to affect your memory and overall cognitive abilities.
 On average, most adults need about 6–9 hours of uninterrupted (this is very important) sleep.
 We’re all different, so figure out which works for you and get your rest.